 Currently, evolutionary relationships in the plant world are being checked and updated through modern genetics technology.
 With this new information, there have been a number of changes and corrections to the evolutionary tree.
-For pragmatic reasons, a garden like ours with nearly 10,000 species has to keep a relatively conservative arrangement in naming and systematics until things are more or less sorted out.
+For pragmatic reasons, a garden like ours can only gradually rearrange naming and systematics of species.
+A revision of the entire systematics section is in preparation.

 Woody plants are also planted in related groups and are thus also a part of the systematics section.
 In the arboretum, they are principally grouped according to family and genus at various places throughout the garden.